xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/contributing.md

 ![good commit popup](../images/contributing/good_commit_popup.png)

-This is how a bad commit looks like:
+This is what a bad commit looks like:

 ![bad commit](../images/contributing/bad_commit.png)